Taking the mystery out of watering

 You wouldn’t think something plants require to live could also kill them, and does a lot of the time.
 What am I talking about?
 Water.
 Let’s talk about, in my estimation, the hardest part of keeping a houseplant happy and healthy.
 I’ve found that water is the number one killer of unsuspecting houseplants.
 It may be too much or too little that takes the life of the plant.

-Well, what if my container doesn’t have a hole?
-Then what do I do?
-I say get the masonry bit out and drill a hole.
 If that isn’t possible, then leave your plant in its grow pot (the pot it came in from the nursery) and set it inside the pot with no hole.
-When you water it remove it from the cache-pot (French for ‘hiding a pot’), and take it to the sink to water it.
-Well, you say, what if I put drainage material such as gravel in the bottom of the pot?
+When you water it, remove it from the cachepot (French for ‘hiding a pot’), and take it to the sink to water it.
+Well, you ask, what if I put drainage material such as gravel in the bottom of the pot?
 That will help, right?
 NO!
-Never use gravel or any other kind of “drainage” material in the pot or over the drainage hole.
+Never use gravel or any other kind of “drainage” material in the pot or cover the drainage hole.
 I addressed that concept here.
 I use a piece of window screen over the hole of my pots which allows the water to leave but the soil to stay.

-The wick and mat watering techniques takes the mystery out of watering.
+The wick and mat watering techniques take the mystery out of watering.
 The main concern with this type of watering is the soil used.
-It has to be a very fast draining soil.
+It has to be a fast-draining soil.
 If the soil used is too heavy, the plants will rot.
 I mix my own soil mixes, but that is a subject for another post.

 I hope I’ve covered watering techniques in a way that is understandable and easy.
 People who think they don’t have a green thumb only need to conquer their ineptitude when watering.
 It really is the key to growing happy, healthy plants.